Kotlin/KEEP/proposals/scripting-support.md

      - call compiler
      - call evaluator

-- Implement IDE support vie appropriate extension
+- Implement IDE support via the appropriate extension
-   - *TODO: current extension mechanism is outdated and needs to be adapted to the new scripting infrastructure*
+   - implement a class with `ScriptDefinitionsProvider` that returns appropriate definition class name and classpath needed to load it.
+   - use `org.jetbrains.kotlin.scriptDefinitionsProvider` extension point to register the provider class in IntelliJ
+   - in the script compilation configuration created as described above, add `ide` section with the following properties:
+     - `acceptedLocations` - the list of possible project locations where the script of this type will be recognized (see. `ScriptAcceptedLocation` enum class for the possible values)
+     - `dependenciesSources` script source dependencies pointing to the jars with source code

 ### Implementation status